sjeetSingh/Data-Processing-using-k-means-clustering/README.md

 server.R is a server script which stores the main logic of the app.

 ###**titanic.csv**
-This is the main input, data file.
+A CSV file, is the input file conataining the data to be processed.

 ####**Running this app**
 The app can be executed by writing the command: `runApp("my_app")` on the R console where,